A numerically stable communication-avoiding s-step GMRES algorithm: Results on numerical stability

 \subsubsection{E20R5000 matrix}

 The next test matrix is E20R5000 from Matrix Market~\cite{boisvert1997matrix}, which models 2D fluid flow in a driven cavity.
 The matrix is known to be difficult for Krylov iterative solvers.
-In the absence of any preconditioning technique, the relative residual decreases very slowly, as shown in \cref{fig:E20R5000}.
+In the absence of any preconditioning technique, the relative residual decreases very slowly, as shown in \Cref{fig:E20R5000}.
 However, the various implementations agree with the baseline GMRES algorithm, and the LOO errors are near machine accuracy.
 With an initial step size of $s_0=150$, the scaled Newton polynomial allows the largest stable step size among all polynomial bases.
 However, there is a sharp decrease in the step size after the first block iteration.
-To understand this, we further plot the incremental condition number of both the input block to partial CholQR ($\kappa(R_{1:j,1:j})$) and the Krylov basis matrix ($\kappa(V_{1:j,1:j})$) in the two lower subfigures of \cref{fig:E20R5000}.
+To understand this, we further plot the incremental condition number of both the input block to partial CholQR ($\kappa(R_{1:j,1:j})$) and the Krylov basis matrix ($\kappa(V_{:,1:j})$) in the two lower subfigures of \Cref{fig:E20R5000}.
 We observe that the Krylov basis matrix is reasonably well-conditioned in both the first and second iterations, but the input block to partial CholQR becomes ill-conditioned rapidly in the second block iteration.
 This is attributed to the inter-orthogonalization process.
 The Krylov basis matrix in the second block iteration has to be inter-orthogonalized with respect to the first block of size $s\approx 100$ before partial CholQR factorization.
 The update in the inter-orthogonalization step altered the Krylov basis matrix and caused the condition number to grow exponentially.
 This demonstrates that a good choice of polynomial basis in MPK does not necessarily guarantee that the orthogonalization is stable for a fixed step size.

 In practice, especially on large distributed machines, one could use a smaller restart length and more restarts to trade convergence for communication savings.
-For instance, if one is satisfied by the large adapted step size of the first block iteration, restarting immediately after one block iteration gives a minimal number of global synchronizations for a fixed number of total iterations.
+If one is satisfied by the large adapted step size of the first block iteration, restarting immediately after one block iteration gives a minimal number of global synchronizations for a fixed number of total iterations.
+For instance, as shown in \Cref{fig:E20R5000}, adjusting the restart length to $s\approx 100$ reduces the number of block iterations to one in each restart.
+Although this increases the number of restart cycles from 4 to 6, the total number of global reductions is reduced, leading to communication savings.